-Registered Nurses, Enrolled Nurses and Allied Health Practitioners must hold current registration with the National Governing body AHPRA (Australian Health PractitionersStaff Handbook GCACSRevision: 2Date: 08/01/2019Page 13 of 37UNCONTROLLED COPY WHEN PRINTED
+Registered Nurses, Enrolled Nurses and Allied Health Practitioners must hold current registration with the National Governing body AHPRA (Australian Health Practioners Regulatory Authority).

-Regulatory Authority).
 Renewal of this your license is to be recorded with the Director of Care by 30 June each year.
 Neglecting to do so, will result in you not being permitted to work until evidence of registration is present or your registration is showing as being current on the AHPRA website.